ajayanilkumar/PESU-Placement-Forum/README.md

 2. **Set Up MongoDB**: Install and configure MongoDB.
 You will need to create a database for the application to store user data and posts.

+3. Go to the file server->index.js and change the URL on line 19.